GoogleChrome/ip-protection/Masked-Domain-List.md

 boostbox.com.br                                  | BoostBox                                                       | Not Impacted By Script Blocking
 admd.ink                                         | Botman Networks                                                | Entire Domain Blocked
 dep-x.com                                        | BrainNordic                                                    | Not Impacted By Script Blocking
+rtoaster.jp                                      | BrainPad                                                       | Not Impacted By Script Blocking
 medianet.com                                     | Brainlabs                                                      | Not Impacted By Script Blocking
 app.link                                         | Branch                                                         | Not Impacted By Script Blocking
 branch.io                                        | Branch                                                         | Not Impacted By Script Blocking